-We’ve Reached Kennedy Meadows and the Stoke Level is High!
+We’ve Reached Kennedy Meadows and the Stoke Level Is High

 Reaching Kennedy Meadows has been the biggest milestone of the trail so far; it means the end of the desert and start of the Sierra.
 It felt awesome to walk down the road to the general store while the hikers on the patio clapped to welcome and congratulate us.

-Yesterday we reached the Kern river, a few miles before town, and got to go for a dip.
+Yesterday we reached the Kern River a few miles before town, and got to go for a dip.
 After being so hot for so long, it felt fantastic to be cold.
 That river was the most water we had seen for hundreds of miles.

 The section of the trail from Tehachapi to Kennedy Meadows was the toughest for me so far.
 I’ve been lucky to get through the desert with relatively few issues – either physical injuries or significant mental low points.

 My lowest point happened a few days ago.
 I got a small blister on the descent into Tehachapi – where my big toe and second toe meet my foot.
 I think it happened because my socks were so dirty and my shoes were starting to wear out.
-Anyways, I thought it had healed up during our time in town.
+Anyway, I thought it had healed during our time in town.

 For the first three weeks of the trail, I had pain and soreness that would rotate around different body parts, usually somewhere in my feet or legs, but the pain wouldn’t persist.
-My left ankle would hurt for 15 minutes, then my right hip for 10, then my right heel for 20 – and it would would go on like that all day.
+My left ankle would hurt for 15 minutes, then my right hip for ten, then my right heel for 20 – and it would would go on like that all day.
 I’d wake up with some stiffness, but most of it would go away after the first 15 or so minutes of morning hiking.

 Now, almost a month and a half in, I rarely experience that rotating pain.
 In the morning I wake up a bit stiff, but I feel better than I did in those first few weeks.
 It’s amazing to experience what our bodies can do when we attempt something as physically taxing as a thru-hike.
 I try to stretch each morning and evening and I now carry a tennis ball so I can roll out the bottoms of my feet, which has been helpful so far.

 Kennedy Meadows is also a significant stop because it’s where most people get warmer clothes, a bear canister, and possibly snow gear.
-I now have new shoes, socks, a toque (courtesy of my dear bicycle touring friend Loz), rain pants (stretchy Black Diamond ones I’m stoked about), a bunch of food, my bear canister, and some microspikes for the snow.
+I now have new shoes, socks, a toque (courtesy of my dear bicycle touring friend Loz), rain pants (stretchy Black Diamond ones I’m stoked about), a bunch of food, my bear canister, and some Microspikes for the snow.

-For the Sierra section from Lone Pine onwards, hikers must carry their food in a bear canister.
+For the Sierra section from Lone Pine onward, hikers must carry their food in a bear canister.
 In an awesome act of generosity, a 2017 PCT hiker named Alex mailed me his BearVault BV500 after I asked if I could borrow one on the PCT Class of 2017 Facebook page.
-It’s already stickered up and there are lots of quotes and ideas written on it with Sharpie which I love.
+It’s already stickered up and there are lots of quotes and ideas written on it with Sharpie, which I love.

 The other night I was reflecting on how, at 45 days so far, this is my longest backpacking trip.
-My previous longest trip was 3 days in Kokanee Glacier Park near Nelson, BC.
+My previous longest trip was three days in Kokanee Glacier Park near Nelson, BC.
 Before the trail lots of people asked about my previous experience.
 While I’ve done quite a few weekend hiking trips, the most relevant experience I had was probably bike touring.

 I thought that I might as well jump in and do the PCT while I have the time and resources for a thru-hike, rather than delaying it for the sake of gaining experience doing shorter hikes.
 Many people asked, with good reason, if I’d done the West Coast Trail on Vancouver Island, the Berg Lake Trail, or another popular trail in Western Canada.
 I’m excited to experience those trails in the future, and now I’ll have a lot more confidence in my hiking after my time on the PCT.